Admir Vladavić

-Admir Vladavić (born 29 June 1982) is a Bosnian retired professional footballer who played as a winger.
+Admir Vladavić (born 29 June 1982) is a Bosnian football manager and former footballer who played as a winger.
+He is currently an assistant manager at Bosnian Premier League club Velež Mostar.

 Club career

 Born in Ljubinje, Vladavić's career began in a small club Iskra Stolac, which consisted mainly of refugees from Stolac who lived in Mostar during the Bosnian War.
 He was spotted there by Velež Mostar and soon signed a contract.
 Although he was one of the youngest members of the club, Vladavić became a regular first team choice.
 His speed and good technical abilities made him interesting for other Bosnian clubs.
 Since Velež was playing in the second division at the time, and his ambitions were much bigger, Vladavić was determined to move.
 Sarajevo showed its interest, but they could not agree.
 In the summer of 2005, he moved to Željezničar.

 Two years later, in February 2007, Vladavić signed a contract with Slovak Super Liga club Žilina, with whom he won the league title in May of that same year.
 In July 2009, Austrian champions Red Bull Salzburg signed Vladavić and managed to win the Austrian Bundesliga with them the next year.
 On 1 June 2011, he came back to Bosnia and Herzegovina and joined Olimpik from Sarajevo.
 On 18 January 2012, Vladavić signed with Czech club Karviná.
 In March 2013, he came back to Velež after eight years on a loan deal.
 On 1 January 2014, he joined Maltese Premier League club Sliema Wanderers.
 On 7 July 2014, Vladavić once again came back to Velež where he finished his career in December 2014 at the age of 32.